 For many years she has also combined her psychotherapy and music therapy skills to work with the elderly.
-After years of community based social work with this age group she began her private practice with them ten years ago.
+She began to work with them privately 15 years ago.
 There she uses all her clinical and improvisational skills and musicality to engage her clients in a rich musical dialogue.
 Her elderly clients include those suffering with depression, anxiety and related isolation, anger and loss.

-Her specialty with this age group has become her work with those with dementia as they respond to her warm, astute and multifaceted outreach and approach.
+One of her special areas is her work with those with dementia.
+They respond to her warm, astute and multifaceted outreach and approach.
 She goes beyond the verbal, into the non-verbal, and vocal cues.
 By staying open to cues on many levels, she is able to get at the intent, energy and spirit of her clients’ efforts to communicate, and she responds and reflects their efforts, using vocal improvisation, song, instrumental music, touch, eye contact and verbal dialogue.
 In this way, many with dementia become more oriented and motivated in the moment to express and enjoy themselves.

 In addition Adele has addressed concurrent speech and mobility conditions through her work.

 Adele also works powerfully with caregivers and has nurtured and strengthened bonds between caregivers and their loved ones, or their patients.
 Using music she creates a new or enhanced avenue for dialogue, understanding, and compassion through song, music making and storytelling.